 call dbms_stats.set_table_prefs('database_name', 'table_name', 'method_opt', 'for columns c1 size 254, c2 size 254, c3 size 1, c4 size 1, c5 size 1');

 - Set the default collection granularity for partitioned tables.
-For hash partitioned or key partitioned tables, for example, you can collect only global statistics or specify partition-level statistics to be derived from global statistics.
+For some partitioned tables, such as hash partitioned or key partitioned tables, you can collect only global statistics or specify that partitions be derived for global statistics.

 -- The same for Oracle and MySQL business tenants

--- 1. Specify to collect only global statistics:
+-- 1. Specify that only global statistics be collected:

 call dbms_stats.set_table_prefs('database_name', 'table_name', 'granularity', 'GLOBAL');